-Amounts due in the future have been discounted to their present values using discount rates ranging from approximately 4.25 - 7.5%.
+Amounts due in the future have been discounted to their present values using discount rates ranging from approximately 4.25% - 8.0%.

-During the year ended June 30, 2020, the Organization received a promise to give of \$195,000 which was conditional upon raising matching funds in scheduled increments over the next three years.
-At June 30, 2022, \$65,000 of this promise to give remains conditional.
+During the year ended June 30, 2023, the Organization received a promise to give of \$195,000 which is conditional upon raising matching funds in scheduled increments over the next three years.